Preparing to install the Monitor BI Server

 TCP 7710 Outbound Used for updating the BI server.

-TCP 8001 Outbound Used by the BI server for communication with the application server (the Monitor server).
+TCP 8001 Outbound Used by the BI server server for communication with the application server (the Monitor server).

 TCP 2638 Inbound